Education

 EDU 236UZ • Exploring British Education and Culture 4 Credits

-Designed for students to immerse themselves in British culture and explore the educational system, with an emphasis on the diverse populations of Pakistani and Indian students and schools.
-Provides students with three learning experiences: 1) observation and participation in British elementary and secondary schools; 2) homestay with a British family; and 3) cultural exploration in London and surrounding areas.
+Immersion in British culture and educational system, with an emphasis on the diverse populations of Pakistani and Indian students and schools.
+Provides three learning experiences: 1) observing and participating in British elementary and secondary schools; 2) homestay with a British family; and 3) cultural exploration of London and surrounding areas.

 EDU 241 • Educational Psychology Field Experience 1 Credit